 any other factors Fannie Mae deems relevant.

-See the Fannie Mae Requirements for Document Custodians guide for document delivery and certification requirements.
+See the Fannie Mae Requirements for Document Custodians (RDC guide) for document delivery and certification requirements.

 The lender is responsible for ensuring that the document custodian receives, within 30 days of loan certification, the Fannie Mae loan number for every mortgage loan for which the document custodian provides custodial services.
 The lender must respond within three business days to any request from the document custodian to provide the Fannie Mae loan number following the certification of the related mortgage loan.